stackbit/jamstackthemes/content/theme/jekyll-Kikofri.md

   - No Cms
 date: 2016-08-21T18:10:19.000Z
 github_branch: master
-description: 'Kikofri, a Jekyll Theme, and a fork of Kiko.'
+description: Kikofri, a Jekyll Theme, and a fork of Kiko.
 stale: true
 ---